-Anna smoothly slowed.
+Anna smoothly slowed her truck.
 So did the car behind them.
 Then when she stopped so did they.
 And slewed sideways to block the women’s retreat.

 The directions of the car’s and the truck’s head lights were in opposite directions.
 Slightly eddying early-evening fog caught some of the light before and behind the two women.
 The fog-scattered light and the opposed headlights lit the area around Anna’s truck brightly.

 Anna turned off her ignition and headlights.
 She reached up and behind her to flick the interior light control to Always Off.

 Janice peered before and behind them.
 Men were getting out of the car and truck which had them blocked.
 A passing big hauler coming from Jalalabad whooshed by them on the separate Peshawar-bound highway.

 Anna ignored Janice’s gaze when that woman turned it upon her.
 Her killing calm was on her.
 She was fully alert and full of an icy fierceness.
 Her brain moved at higher speed.
 Time seemed to slow.

 Behind them the men split into two on each side of her truck.
 They approached to two dozen or so feet away and stopped.
 They held rifles and machine guns slung and pointing slightly downward but toward Anna’s truck.

 Four men came from the other truck and stopped in a line the same distance away, weapons similarly slung.